dongzgh/visplayer/README.md

 $ npm install -g grunt-cli
 ```

-## Downloading visPlayer
+## Downloading visplayer
-There are several ways you can get the visPlayer boilerplate:
+There are several ways you can get the visplayer boilerplate:

 ### Cloning The GitHub Repository
-You can also use Git to directly clone the visPlayer repository:
+You can also use Git to directly clone the visplayer repository:
 ```bash
 $ git clone https://github.com/visplayer/visplayer.git visplayer
 ```
-This will clone the latest version of the visPlayer repository to a **visplayer** folder.
+This will clone the latest version of the visplayer repository to a **visplayer** folder.

 ### Downloading The Repository Zip File
-Another way to use the visPlayer boilerplate is to download a zip copy from the [master branch on GitHub](https://github.com/dongzgh/visplayer/archive/master.zip).
+Another way to use the visplayer boilerplate is to download a zip copy from the [master branch on GitHub](https://github.com/dongzgh/visplayer/archive/master.zip).
 You can also do this using `wget` command:
 ```bash
 $ wget https://github.com/dongzgh/visplayer/archive/master.zip -O visplayer.zip; unzip visplayer.zip; rm visplayer.zip
 ```
 Don't forget to rename **visplayer-master** after your project name.

 ## Quick Install
-Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your visPlayer application.
+Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your visplayer application.

 The first thing you should do is install the Node.js dependencies.
 The boilerplate comes pre-bundled with a package.json file that contains the list of modules you need to start your application.
 To learn more about the modules installed visit the NPM & Package.json section.